eshaan7/ShareNotesOnHaste/README.md

 [127.0.0.1:8000/login](http://127.0.0.1:8000/login)

 ```
-If you use this project does not forget change the security key.
+Note: If you use this project do not forget to change the security key.
 ```